-Downsizing your home can seem an enormous task so this is a helpful checklist that includes independent advice, important resources and guides, all centralised here in one place.
+Downsizing your home can seem an enormous task for Senior Citizens, so this helpful checklist includes independent advice, important resources and guides, all centralised here in one place and all free.
 Take your time.

-If you're still just in the 'thinking about downsizing your home phase' the following links will help you make an informed decision.
+If you're still just in the 'thinking about downsizing your home phase' this will help you make an informed decision about where to start when selling a house or call 0800 789 532 and ask for help.

 If you've decided to move - start here

-You've found a place to downsize to, but to make it happen, your current property has to sell first.
+You've found a retirement village to downsize to, but to make it happen, your current home has to sell first.

-Widowed seniors: If you're widowed or without family around, it can be a lonely process so Agent Finder NZ will help you find the right agency support.
+Widowed seniors: If you're widowed or without family around, selling your home can be a lonely and worrisome process so Wise Up NZ will help you find the right agency support.

-Day 2: Get Any Outstanding Repairs And Maintenance Done
+Day 2: Get Outstanding Home Repairs And Maintenance Done

-Repairs, maintenance and odd jobs: If you don't get overdue jobs done, they will be found by the buyer's building check.
-You can find a qualified, reliable tradesman by following this link.
+Repairs, maintenance and odd jobs: If you don't get overdue jobs done, they will likely be found by the buyer's building inspection.
+You can find a qualified, reliable tradesman by following this helpful link.
 Give them a call and make appointments to meet at your home.

-Get overdue maintenance jobs done but don't paint the house.
+Get overdue home maintenance jobs done but don't paint the house.
 Get electrical, plumbing, rotten weatherboards and anything not working or broken sorted.
-For big jobs, get advice from an agent first about how far to go so keep these until later.
+For big jobs, get advice from a reputable real estate agent first about how far to go, so keep these until later.

-Day 3: Agent Finder NZ Can Vet Real Estate Agents For You, And It's Free
+Day 3: Vetted Real Estate Agents For You

-Agent Finder is a professional, free service and it helps to ensure you find a competent agent of good character and conduct; one who will go the extra mile and care for you throughout the process.
+Agent Finder NZ (2009) is a professional, free service that will help you find a competent real estate agent of good character and conduct; one who will go the extra mile and care for you throughout the process.
+Request a shortlist of real estate agents to consider first.

-While they're doing all the leg work for you, you can focus on other jobs to do.
+While they're doing all the leg work for you, you can focus on other jobs around your home that need doing.

-Day 4: Time To Interview The Vetted Agents
+Day 4: Time To Interview The Vetted Real Estate Agents

-When you have finished your meeting, they will need to come back in a few days with their property appraisal and how they recommend selling it.
+When you have finished your meeting, they will need to go away and do their research and return with their property appraisal and how they recommend selling your home.
+This must be in writing and will include an estimation of a sale price range.

-The agent will make an appointment to come back and see you with their appraisal.
+The real estate agent will make an appointment to come back and see you with their appraisal.

 Presenting your home for sale: If you have a larger home, remember that younger families are likely to be interested, so try and appeal to younger generations.